poseidon/matchbox/Documentation/bootcfg.md

 # bootcfg

-`bootcfg` is a HTTP and gRPC service that renders signed [Ignition configs](https://coreos.com/ignition/docs/latest/what-is-ignition.html), [cloud-configs](https://coreos.com/os/docs/latest/cloud-config.html), network boot configs, and metadata to machines to create clusters of CoreOS machines. `bootcfg` maintains **Group** definitions which match machines to *profiles* based on labels (e.g. UUID, MAC address, stage, region).
+`bootcfg` is an HTTP and gRPC service that renders signed [Ignition configs](https://coreos.com/ignition/docs/latest/what-is-ignition.html), [cloud-configs](https://coreos.com/os/docs/latest/cloud-config.html), network boot configs, and metadata to machines to create CoreOS clusters. `bootcfg` maintains **Group** definitions which match machines to *profiles* based on labels (e.g. UUID, MAC address, stage, region).
 A **Profile** is a named set of config templates (e.g. iPXE, GRUB, Ignition config, Cloud-Config).
-The aim is to use CoreOS Linux's early-boot capabilities to provision CoreOS machines into clusters.
+The aim is to use CoreOS Linux's early-boot capabilities to provision CoreOS machines.

-Network boot endpoints provide PXE, iPXE, GRUB, and [Pixiecore](https://github.com/danderson/pixiecore/blob/master/README.api.md) support.
-The `bootcfg` service can be run as binary, as an [application container](https://github.com/appc/spec) with rkt, or as a Docker container.
+Network boot endpoints provide PXE, iPXE, GRUB, and [Pixiecore](https://github.com/danderson/pixiecore/blob/master/README.api.md) support. `bootcfg` can be deployed as a binary, as an [appc](https://github.com/appc/spec) container with rkt, or as a Docker container.

 ## Getting Started

-Get started running `bootcfg` on your laptop, with rkt or Docker, to network boot libvirt VMs into CoreOS clusters.
+Get started running `bootcfg` on your Linux machine, with rkt or Docker, to network boot virtual or physical machines into CoreOS clusters.

 * [Getting Started with rkt](getting-started-rkt.md)
 * [Getting Started with Docker](getting-started-docker.md)